School of Media and Journalism

 584 Documentary Multimedia Storytelling (3).
 Permission of the instructor.
 Students work on a semester-long documentary multimedia project that includes photo and video journalists, audio recordists, designers, infographics artists, and programmers.
 Open by application to students who have completed an advanced course in visual or electronic communication.

 585 3D Design Studio (3).
 Prerequisites, JOMC 187 and 182.
 Permission of the instructor.
-The use of 3D design and animation to create visual explanations.
+The use of three-dimensional design and animation to create visual explanations.

 603 Mass Communication Law in the Secondary School (3).
 Graduate standing.
 Application of First Amendment speech and press freedoms to secondary school media, including libel, privacy, access to information, journalistic privilege, prior restraint, advertising and broadcast regulations, and ethical practices.